gmdelc66/primalitytest/README.md

 ** UPDATE JUNE 15th 2020 **

-I added an easter egg.
-A message about factoring and security.
+I added a factoring easter egg.
+As far as i know only fuzzy factor can factor that (N) number but you'll be able to in just nano seconds once you decode it's secret cipher by running the algorithm.
+It's cipher is a  message about factoring and security.
 Have fun running it and ponder what it means about it's security!
 To run, use: python3 secretmessage.py

 ** UPDATE JUNE 14th 2020 **